Configuring Microsoft Teams

 Once a Microsoft admin authenticates with Microsoft, Brightspot associates the admin's account with the Brightspot user account.
 The Account for App Installation field in Brightspot then converts to a read-only field.

 - Under App for Team Bot, click to search for an existing Microsoft app.
+If you have not yet created a Microsoft app in Brightspot, see Adding a Microsoft App.

 - Toggle on Allow App Selection for Notification to allow editors to choose an app for notification in their profile.
 Enable this toggle in multi-tenant environments.